Loribaft Carpet – the High-end Gabbeh

 The Loribaft carpet is a modern Persian carpet produced in the southern province of Fars in today’s Iran.
 Loribaft carpets belong to the category “Gabbeh carpets ”.
 Gabbeh carpets come from southern Persia.
 The Loribaft carpet is, so to speak, the high-end model among Gabbehs.
 Loribaft carpets are nomad carpets which means that they have been and traditionally handcrafted for centuries and still are to this day.

 The Loribaft is finely knotted.
 The production time is therefore considerably longer compared with a classic Gabbeh carpet from Persia.
-That's why fewer Loribafts are produced.
-Another influential factor is that Loribafts are only a sideline occupation for the Persians, and only small numbers are made that can be traded.
+This is why fewer Loribafts are produced.
+Another influential factor is that Loribafts are only a sideline occupation for the Persians, and only small numbers are made for commercial trade.
 The demand for these carpets continues to grow.
 The reason for the worldwide demand for Persian carpets, such as Gabbeh or Loribaft, is the combination of traditional craftsmanship with highest quality materials, exclusivity and simultaneous robustness and longevity.

 What do Loribaft carpets look like?

 Unlike classic Persian carpets, the Loribaft carpet impresses with its modern patterns and use of high-gloss wool.
 Highly stylized pattern elements from the tradition of Persian nomad carpets characterize the designs of Loribaft carpets.
-The Loribaft comes in various colors.
-Natural colors and Loribaft red, one of the most prevalent colors for many Persian carpets, are especially widespread in the same manner as green and blue.
+The Loribaft comes in various colours.
+Natural colors and Loribaft red, one of the most prevalent colours for many Persian carpets, are especially widespread in the same manner as green and blue.
 The Loribaft comes in highly diverse nuances of red.
 All of the hues make a natural impression and are never glaring.
 Nuances of brown are likewise very frequently used for producing a Loribaft carpet.
-You can combine the Loribaft with every furnishing style and every furniture color because the colors of a genuine Persian carpet, although strong, are never intrusive or glaring.
+You can combine the Loribaft with every furnishing style and every furniture colour because the colours of a genuine Persian carpet, although strong, are never intrusive or glaring.

 What makes a Loribaft carpet special?